ROCm/rocSOLVER/docs/source/userguide_clients.rst

 Benchmarking rocSOLVER
 ==================================

-``rocsolver-bench`` runs any rocSOLVER function with random data of the specified dimensions.
+The ``rocsolver-bench`` client runs any rocSOLVER function with random data of the specified dimensions.
 It compares basic performance information (i.e. execution times) between `NETLib LAPACK <https://www.netlib.org/lapack/>`_ on the CPU and rocSOLVER on the GPU.
 It will be built if the ``-c`` flag is passed to ``install.sh`` or if the ``-DBUILD_CLIENTS_BENCHMARKS=ON`` flag is passed to the CMake system.